preethamam/AutomaticPanoramicImageStitching-AutoPanoStitch-MATLAB/README.md

-# AutoPanoStitch
+# AutoPanoStitch: An automatic panorama stitching MATLAB package

 [![View Automatic panorama stitcher (AutoPanoStitch) on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/105850-automatic-panorama-stitcher-autopanostitch) [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=preethamam/AutomaticPanoramicImageStitching-AutoPanoStitch-MATLAB)

-AutoPanoStitch is an automatic panorama stitching package for MATLAB that detects and matches local features (e.g., SIFT, SURF, ORB), estimates transformations via RANSAC/MLESAC, and refines camera parameters with bundle adjustment.
+AutoPanoStitch is an automatic panorama stitching package which is native to MATLAB that detects and matches local features (e.g., SIFT, vl_SIFT, SURF, ORB, HARRIS, FAST, SURF, BRISK, ORB and KAZE), estimates transformations via RANSAC/MLESAC, and refines camera parameters with bundle adjustment.
 It supports planar, cylindrical, spherical, equirectangular (360x180), and stereographic projections, can identify multiple panoramas in a set, and uses gain compensation and multiband blending for seamless composites.
 The pipeline is parallel-ready and highly configurable to balance speed and accuracy, with a simple entry script (main.m) and sample datasets to help you get started quickly.
+AutoPanoStitch mainly follows the routine described in the paper [Automatic Panoramic Image Stitching using Invariant Features](https://link.springer.com/article/10.1007/s11263-006-0002-3) by Brown and Lowe, which is also used by [AutoStitch](https://matthewalunbrown.com/autostitch/autostitch.htm) and many other commercial image stitching software.
+AutoPanoStitch routines are written from scratch except keypoints extractors.
+Although native to the MATLAB, most of the routines are optimized to speedup gains.

 # Stitched images 1: